angulardart/site-angulardart/src/_codelabs/ng2/1-skeleton.md

 * The `angular2` transformer generates static structures that remove the need for reflection at runtime, making your app run more efficiently.

-* The `platform_directives` definition makes some common Angular directives available to every component.
-  An example of a common Angular directive is NgIf, which lets a component change its UI based on a true-false value in your Dart code.

-* The `platform_pipes` definition makes some common Angular pipes available to every component.
-  For example, you can use the built-in PercentPipe to format a number as a percentage.

 * The `entry_points` section tells the Angular transformer which file contains the starting point for the app.
 Some apps have multiple entry points.